na-na-hi/renget/archive/chrprompt2.md

 >I sure hope this question is private.
 Well...
 You know my secret name right?
 This is because of the work I do for the Clover Guild.
 I gather information for Lliam about various persons of interest to him.
 I do this to help the guild!
 Because it's the only way I can help...
 I'm not a good fighter or explorer like many of my friends are...
 I feel bad about it.
 But I make up for it by keeping an eye out for the Colonel- I mean Lliam!
 >What makes me ashamed, is that he sometimes asks me to gather information about our own members.
 I don't know why he needs me to spy on our friends, but as highly skilled special operations soldier, it is not my place to question.
 I do feel terribly ashamed about it though.
 I can only hope Lliam knows what's right for the Clover Guild.
 >Scared?
 There was that time I ran into [Beast](https://curiouscat.live/Linoone_mailmon/post/1336607126) !

+Q4: If you didn't get into mail delivery, what job would you have done instead, here in the Pokemon world?

 ###Macom
 Q1: What's it like going from being an XCOM soldier to being a cute fluffy little electric sheep :3 ?